 It’s that time again: holiday shopping season.
 And every business is trying to take advantage of the billions of consumer dollars that will be spent over the next four weeks.

-Black Friday and Cyber Monday were only the beginning.
+Black Friday and Cyber Monday are only the beginning.

-We all know that there were millions of consumers heading online and into stores to grab the first amazing deals of the season.
-The question is, which brands left money on the table?
+We all know that millions of consumers are heading online and into stores to grab the first amazing deals of the season.
+The question is, which brands are going to leave money on the table?

-I took a quick tally of how many websites were promoting their sales through the use of landing pages, and I was disappointed to say the least.
+Here’s a quick tally of how many websites promoted their sales through the use of landing pages.
+The results are disappointing, to say the least.

-So what are the tricks you can use on your landing pages to knock holiday shopping season out of the park?
-Let’s take a look at 7 sites that actually used a landing page to promote themselves this past weekend, and the different strategies they employed to pull it off.
+So, what are the tricks you can use on your landing pages to this knock holiday shopping season out of the park?
+Let’s take a look at seven brands that have used landing pages to support their Black Friday and Cyber Monday promotions (and the different strategies they used to drive more sales).